Is MSc Business Analytics right for me?

 To apply for MSc Business Analytics you should have a First or Upper Second Class Honours undergraduate degree from a recognised university or the international equivalent in a quantitative discipline such as:

 We may consider candidates applying to MSc Business Analytics (online delivery, part-time) with non-traditional qualifications and backgrounds, on the basis of highly relevant work experience or demonstrated interest.
+If you come from a less quantitative degree background we advise you to take the GMAT or GRE test to demonstrate your quantitative ability.
 If you do not meet the requirements listed above please contact the Admissions team to discuss your eligibility.

 Prerequisite knowledge requirements